mhaberler/NDEF/README.md

 This code works with the cheap MFRC522 tag reader.

+This is a fork of this [NDEF Library](https://github.com/TheNitek/NDEF), but with the more maintained [MFRC522 library](https://github.com/OSSLibraries/Arduino_MFRC522v2).

 ### Supports
  - Reading from Mifare Classic Tags with 4 byte UIDs.
  - Writing to Mifare Classic Tags with 4 byte UIDs.